mmochtak/sentenceR/README.md

 ## Usage
 The package contains three general functions: *get_sentences*; *sent_ngrams*; *sent_ngrams_lem*

 -	*get_sentences* is a general function for extraction sentences from raw text.
 The main input is a string vector.
 The only other required argument is the language model (here, for simplicity, “english”).
 Additionally, if needed the output can be further cleaned off of numbers (add argument *remove_no = TRUE*) and punctuation (add argument *remove_punct = TRUE*), all characters can be transformed to lower cases (add argument *tolower = TRUE*), as well as the outcome sentence can be accompanied by its lemmatized version (add argument *lem = TRUE*; see example below).
-By default, all available cores are used for the processing.
+By default, only 1 core is used for the processing.
+If more cores are available, parallelization can be initialized with *n_cores* argument (e.g. *n_cores = 4* will use four cores).

 ```
 library(sentenceR)